2021 Southern Model State Program - Georgia

 Educational approach:

 The SARE model state program for UGA provides education opportunities in sustainable agriculture.
 The model state program supports outreach and education efforts that coincide with large conferences/meetings such as the Southeastern Regional Fruit and Vegetable Conference and many others.
-The program efforts are based on advisory panel meetings were we identify topics that are important to our clientele.
+The program efforts are based on advisory panel meetings where we identify topics that are important to our clientele.
 The program supports workshops, offering scholarships to conferences, and delivering educational classes regarding sustainable agriculture throughout the state of Georgia.
 Agents are provided training in sustainable agriculture through foundation training for new agents, conference scholarships, providing access to SARE books and materials, and support in their county programming.
 We manage an e-mail listserv, a Sustainable Agriculture at UGA Facebook page and a Sustainable Agriculture at UGA website – all of which provides a wealth of information to the public regarding sustainable agriculture production practices, pertinent agriculture regulations, farm business resources, and an up-to-date list of local and regional programs and events happening in sustainable agriculture.

 Education & Outreach Initiatives